 CE EMC Testing Exemptions

-CE testing is not always required, however, you do need to demonstrate compliance.
+CE testing is not always required, yet, you do need to prove compliance.
 This may be achieved by other means such as technical assessment.
 In many instances such as Harmonic current emissions, there may be a simple exemption depending upon the product.
-For immunity, the applicability of much of the testing is based upon the construction of the product and it’s associated cable functional lengths.
+For immunity, the applicability of much of the testing is based upon the construction of the product.
+And it’s associated cable functional lengths.

 RCM EMC Testing Exemptions